bterbs/homework-front-end/README.md

+# INSTRUCTIONS FOR USE

+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

+1. Clone or fork git repo `$ git clone https://github.com/bterbs/homework-front-end.git`
+2. cd into new project directory
+3. Install your dependencies: `$ npm install`
+4. Run the server: `$ npm run start`
+5. Log on to [http://localhost:3000](http://localhost:3000) to access the client front end.
+The Express server will be running on port 3000.

 # Eaze Front End Homework

 Front End coding challenge.

 ## Project

 We would like you to build a web app that displays the trending GIFs on [Giphy](https://giphy.com/).
 Users visiting the website should be able to search for GIFs and see a list of results.
 The user should be able to expand a GIF and see its details (username, rating, anything you think could be relevant).

 Users should have a good user experience on desktop, tablet and mobile devices.